effes3/alzheimerRAG/README.md

 *   **Dataset Constraints:** The current evaluation uses a closed set of 24 open-access PMC papers.
 Performance metrics may differ significantly on a chaotic, million-scale dataset
 *   **Table Parsing:** The current text extraction pipeline strips out statistical tables, which often contain the core findings of clinical trials
+*   **Semi-Automated Ingestion:** To optimize costs during the development phase, the Entity Extraction step currently relies on manual batch processing via the Grok web interface.
+In a production environment, this would be replaced by a programmatic API call (e.g., OpenAI/Anthropic) or a fine-tuned local NER model to ensure fully automated, end-to-end reproducibility.
+For a detailed breakdown of the prompting strategy and extraction workflow used, please refer to eda.ipynb